-The Comprehensive Plan recognizes that the majority of uses in the vicinity of the Project Site are auto service related, manufacturing/warehouse or general services/ sales, which have far greater neighborhood impacts than a self-storage operation.
+The Proposed Action involves the expansion of a low-impact warehouse use which has significantly lower impacts than a traditional industrial or commercial use.
+Notably, the 2012 Comprehensive Plan recognizes that the in majority of uses the area are auto service related. manufacturing/warehouse or general services/ sales, which have far greater neighborhood impacts than a self-storage operation.
 As demonstrated by the continued operation of the existing self-storage facility, and as more fully documented throughout this DEIS, a self-storage operation generates minimal traffic, generates no detectable odors or fumes, does not produce pollution, and in this instance will consume no energy, as a net zero project.
 Therefore, the low-impact self-storage use is entirely compatible with the existing surrounding uses.
-Additionally, the Proposed Action is fully consistent with the Village's low-environmental impact development goals for the Industrial Area.